A. G. Cook: PC Music

-PC Music was founded by A. G. Cook in 2013 and made its first song available on SoundCloud in the same year.
+PC Music is a record label founded by A. G. Cook in 2013.
+Its first song was made available on SoundCloud the same year.
 PC Music is known for its surreal or exaggerated take on pop music, often featuring pitch-shifted, feminine vocals and bright, synthetic textures.
-Artists on its roster include Hannah Diamond, Easyfun, Namasenda and Danny L Harle.
+Artists on its roster include Hannah Diamond, Finn Keane, Namasenda and Danny L Harle.
 The label has been characterized as embracing the aesthetics of advertising, consumerism and corporate branding.
 Its artists often present devised personas inspired by cyberculture.
 The label has inspired both praise and criticism from journalists and has been called "polarizing".
 In 2019 it was described by Dazed as one of the 'most exhilarating record labels of the 2010s.'
 In more recent years it has been noted for its influence on mainstream pop due to the production work by PC Music signees for artists such as Kim Petras, Charli XCX and Jónsi.

 Personal life

 Cook moved to Los Angeles in 2019.
+He is in a relationship with fellow musician and collaborator Alaska Reid.